Solaire-Kun/nodejs-project/README.md

 and send the request.

 - **How to delete anything:** <br>
-Simply do a **DELETE** request to localhost:300/users/ID OR /outfits/ID OR /orders/ID ... <br>
+Simply do a **DELETE** request to localhost:300/users/ID OR /products/ID OR /orders/ID ... <br>
 for example if you want to delete an User: ```localhost:300/users/6357ebfb2690f2d097817df1```

 - **How to upload a picture:** <br>
-To upload a picture make a request to localhost:300/upload, click in form-data in postman change the Key Text to File and upload 2 pictures.
+To upload a picture make a **POST** request to localhost:300/upload, click in form-data in postman change the Key Text to File and upload 2 pictures and send.

 <!-- LANGUAGES USED -->
 ## Languages Used